bysnupy/blog/kubernetes/ocp4__multus_intro.md

 And each macvlan has its own MAC address, it makes it easy to use additional network on multiple pods.

 ![multus_macvlan](https://github.com/bysnupy/blog/blob/master/kubernetes/ocp4__multus_macvlan_figure4.png)

+The macvlan is useful when you use additional networks usually, attached each interface by macvlan on the pods would work like each physical interface, but you need not to prepare physical interfaces per the pod count.